fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 - The name of the departure aerodrome may consist of multiple words so it may not be obvious how to parse the content of 18 DEP.

-Figure 41 presents two object models corresponding to the following flight plan fragment.
+The image below presents two object models corresponding to the following flight plan fragment.

 ```